alpha-bytes/zs50-content/lectures/week5.md

 request.setEndpoint('https://swapi.co/api/people/?search=chewbacca');
 ```

 There are several other methods you can utilize, including `setHeader()` and `setBody()`, but for our example that's all we need.

+**Send the Request, Inspect the Result**

 Next, we'll use a static method on the `HTTP` class to execute our request, and inspect the result via `HttpResponse` instance methods:

 ```java
 // ... other code from above